-University Supervision, Dyadic Supervision (i.e., "Dyads"):
+University Supervision, Triadic Supervision (aka, "Triads" or "Dyads"):

-Weekly meetings with a university supervisor for one hour of dyadic supervision (2 students plus instructor).
+Weekly meetings with a university supervisor for one hour of additional supervision (beyond the group supervision).
 This time will be arranged within the first few weeks of classes.
 During these meetings, you will discuss clients and cases in more detail, listen to audio recordings, and receive more personalized supervision.

 Attendance at these meetings is also mandatory.
-Attendance is worth 5 points per dyad meeting, but you must be on time.
-If you are late to a dyad meeting, you will receive less than full credit for that meeting.
-If you miss more than two dyad meetings, please drop the course.
+Attendance is worth 5 points per triad meeting, but you must be on time.
+If you are late to a triad meeting, you will receive less than full credit for that meeting.
+If you miss more than two triad meetings, please drop the course.